Undergraduate Course: Art Practice 2 (ARTX08075)

 All learning outcomes are equally weighted and applied to all components of assessment.

-2. A reflective document in the form of a digital portfolio that discusses progress, content and proposed developments, submitted via Learn containing an reflective art practice statement (400 words max) images of artwork, including works in context.
-The documented work should be submitted as a PDF on LEARN and clearly titled with your name and matriculation number.
+This document should be submitted as a PDF, clearly titled with your name and matriculation number.
 Each of the images should be annotated with the following information: title, medium, and dimensions.
 The work should be presented to match the professional context in which you are working.
-This submission should not include all work made during the semester but edited to demonstrate reflection and qualitative judgment.
+This submission should not include all work made during the semester but edited to demonstrate reflection and qualitative judgment.¿

-Students will receive graded feedback / feed forward within standard 15 working days.
+Students will receive formative grades within 15 working days.